 When was UChicago Founded?

-What is UChicago known for?
+What is UChicago Known for?

-What is UChicago known for?
-In recent years, though we’re trying to know “When was UChicago Founded?”, the undergraduate major in economics has been the most popular choice among students who have declared a major at the University of Chicago.
+The undergraduate major in economics has been the most popular choice among students who have declared a major at the University of Chicago.
 This field of study was chosen by 24.04% of students, which is equivalent to 895 individuals.

 Even further, the economics major was picked by more students than the combined total of the next two most popular majors, biological science and mathematics.
 Math and biological science are, respectively, the second and third most popular majors.
 10.37% of students, or 386 individuals, claimed that they would pursue a degree in biology.
 On the other hand, 10.34% of students, or 385 individuals, would pursue a major in mathematics.